 An annual turnover of less than £10.2 million (generated from the trade of the business)

-Less than 50 employees (if your business is part of a bigger group or have multiple offices, you will need to consider the total number of employees across the whole group/business)
+Less than 50 employees (if your business is part of a bigger group or has multiple offices, you will need to consider the total number of employees across the whole group/business)

 A balance sheet total of less than £5.1 million (total amount of assets of the business before deductions)